Hosseinrezaeifard/blockchain-mastery-roadmap/ZK_Proofs_GMX_Perpetuals.md

-# 🧪 Phase 4: Advanced Topics — Noir & GMX Perpetuals Trading
+# 🧪 Phase 4: Advanced Topics — ZK Proofs, Noir Programming Language & GMX Perpetuals Trading

 **⚠️ To be in the top 1% of blockchain or DeFi developers and auditors, mastering zero-knowledge proofs and advanced DeFi derivatives is essential.**